What is Exception Handling in Python?

 connection.close()

-print("Database connection has been closed.")
+print("Database connection closed")

-import requests
+import time

 try: